Why Budding DJs and Music Producers Should Get to School.

 It is probably surprising to many that numerous main stream DJs and music producers have actually been to DJ school at some point and hold down regular spots at big clubs and music festivals.
 You only need run a Google search to find dozens of DJ schools and academies in just about every city on the world.
 Choosing one is more complex and down to reviews and personal recommendations for example.
 The fees are generally the same at around $50 an hour and courses offered usually range from beginner to advanced and are usually on a one on one basis.

-advantages of a DJ school?
+What are the advantages of a DJ school?

 Irrespective of being a beginner or an advanced student you are getting access to top grade equipment and the support of a team of professionals who know all the techniques required to produce a slick performance.
 Generally, most schools are not genre specific and the tutors will tailor your course to the music you want to play.
 Another big advantage with a lot of the DJ schools are the networking and industry contacts they have, helping to shortcut one of the most difficult aspects of becoming a professional DJ, hustling and networking.
 Some schools even have agreements with big name clubs and other venues that enable students to actually get gigs, assuming they are good enough.